It’s that most wonderful time of the year — for falling into the doldrums and slacking off on your freelance marketing, that is.

 This is a great time of year to stay in touch with past and current clients with a quick thank-you card.
 Let them know you appreciate the opportunity to work with them!

-How slick is that?
+How slick is that for freelance marketing?
 No one’s going to throw that away.

 Few writers send written notes in the mail, so this is a great way to stand out and build relationships.